Bachelor of Music in Jazz Studies

 It's not just jazz!

-While jazz concepts and theory are the basis for our program, the study of modern jazz covers everything from pop to rock, Latin, classical and world music.
-The degree is designed to prepare you for a career in most commercial music styles!
+While jazz concepts and theory are the basis of our program, the study of modern jazz covers everything from pop to rock, R&B, Latin, classical and world music.

 Scholarships for Jazz